krayin/krayin-docs/docs/2.0/prologue/README.md

 Free & Opensource Laravel CRM solution for SMEs and Enterprises for complete customer lifecycle management.

 We also have a forum for any type of concerns, feature requests, or discussions.
-Please visit: [Krayin CRM Forums](https://forums.krayincrm.com/)
+Try our [demo](https://demo.krayincrm.com/) or you can visit: [Krayin](https://krayincrm.com/)

 ## Key Features of Krayin